 He rules a country that has seen two presidents deposed in the past four years.
-The 2011 popular uprising that toppled autocrat Hosni Mubarak was fuelled in part by anger over joblessness.
+The 2011 popular uprising that toppled autocrat Hosni Mubarak was fuelled by anger over joblessness.

 Affording a home and getting married is still difficult under Sisi for many young men unable to make a living.

-The political and social unrest since Mubarak was ousted has scared foreign investors and tourists away from Egypt, the world’s most populous Arab nation with 90 million people.
-This has exacerbated the job crisis, and the unemployment rate has climbed from 8.9 percent to 13 percent in that time.
+The political and social unrest since Mubarak was ousted has deterred foreign investors and tourists from Egypt, the world's most populous Arab nation with 90 million people.
+This has exacerbated the jobs crisis, and the unemployment rate has climbed from 8.9 percent to 13 percent in that time.

-Thousands of Egyptians have travelled to neighboring Libya in search of work since 2011, despite their government advising against going to one of the most dangerous countries in the region.
+Thousands of Egyptians have travelled to neighbouring Libya in search of jobs since 2011, despite their government advising against going to one of the most dangerous countries in the region.

-They can be seen working on building sites, in factories, restaurants and shops in cities across Libya even as it has descended into chaos since a revolt toppled Gaddafi four years ago and where two rival governments vie for power.
+They can be seen working in building sites, factories, restaurants and shops in cities across Libya, which has descended into chaos since a revolt toppled Muammar Gaddafi four years ago and where two rival governments vie for power.